CMSC-201/office-hours-bot/tahelp.md

 NOTE:  all course staff can see all of the OH session channels.
 This means that occasionally someone might pop in to help out.
 This is great!

+### Rejecting a student from the queue

+If a student has no message, or they have been repeatedly entering the queue at the expense of others, or if their message is a simple question you can answer, you can reject them from the queue.
+You can reject students from any point in the queue.
+The command is `!reject [user id] [reason]`.
+You MUST supply a reason, and your message will stay in the chat, so please be polite to students -- they are just here for help.

 ### Opening and closing office hours

 WARNING!
 Taking either of these actions will clear the queue!
 Only use these commands if NO ONE ELSE IS CURRENTLY HELPING STUDENTS.